 - Leave out the cheese to make it vegan/dairy free.

-- Substitute black olives for Kalamata
+- Substitute black olives for Kalamata olives.

 - Prep all the ingredients and store separately to serve at a later date.
+This is a good salad for meal kits or lunch boxes!

 - Leave out the salami and sub heart of palm to keep it vegetarian.